The syntax of SELECT is relatively complex. This section describes the syntax of SIMPLE SELECT.

 The

-FORMATclause specifies the properties related to the file format.
-The supported file formats are CSV, PARQUET, and ORC.
-For CSV files, you need to configureparse_headerto specify whether to parse the header row of the file and useTYPEto specify the export file format.
-For ODPS data, you must use thesourceclause.Example:
+FORMATclause specifies the file format related properties.
+It supports CSV, PARQUET, and ORC file formats.
+For CSV files, you need to configureparse_headerto specify whether to parse the header row, and useTYPEto specify the export file format.
+For ODPS data, you need to use thesourceclause.Here is an example:

 SELECT * FROM FILES( location = '/data/', format (TYPE = 'csv', field_delimiter = ',', parse_header = true), pattern = 'datafiles$';